NCERT Exemplar Solutions Class 10 Science Chapter 13 – Free PDF Download

 21. Name four appliances wherein an electric motor, a rotating device that converts electrical energy to mechanical energy, is used as an important component.
 In what respect motors are different from generators?

-Electric fans, mixers, washing machines, computer drives, are the examples wherein an electric motor, a rotating device that converts electrical energy to mechanical energy, is used as an important component.
+Electric fans, mixers, washing machines, and computer drives are examples wherein an electric motor, a rotating device that converts electrical energy to mechanical energy, is used as an important component.

 22. What is the role of the two conducting stationary brushes in a simple electric motor?